sascommunities/sas-global-forum-2021/templates/jupyter-notebook/README.md

 1. The data publicly available (Kaggle, sashelp, UCI, etc) or you will provide the data along with your paper.
 1. The data a reasonable size (not too big)

-## How does this template work?
+## How to use this template

 This template works in just the same way that the Microsoft Word template, and any other template that you might have used, works.
-Just download it and, following the instructions regarding style contained with, write your paper!
+Download it and, following the instructions regarding style contained with, write your paper!

+Clone this repository and copy this folder and its contents to the `papers` folder renaming the folder on the way to your paper number, e.g. `1141-2021`.
+Then, from within the new folder that you just created, write your paper by following the installation and configuration instructions below.

 ## SAS with Jupyter